makwaijun/personalwebpagev2/content/Poetry/Poetry15.md

 Instead weighed down
 by the conscience
 Of others' and my own,

 As I wish for this night to end

-And for a tomorrow to never start
+And for tomorrow to never start